Andover-Robotics/ARC-Core/README.md

 4. Perform `git submodule add https://github.com/Andover-Robotics/ARC-Core`
 5. Set the `origin` remote to your team's repository by performing `git remote add origin <origin url in either https or ssh>`
 6. Add "ARC-Core" to the Android project by adding `, ':ARC-Core'` prior to `':TeamCode'` in `settings.gradle`
+7. Set the `minSdkVersion` on line 41 of `build.common.gradle` from 19 to 24
-7. Commit your changes
+8. Commit your changes
-8. Push the local copy to the `origin` remote by performing `git push -u origin master`
+9. Push the local copy to the `origin` remote by performing `git push -u origin master`

 After your repository is ready, make sure to copy the required resources onto your team's Robot Controller phone: